The Devil’s Beeftub: South-East-Scotland

 - Biggar – Broughton

-Tip: This section is relatively flat, it’s worth keeping an eye out for things like sheep (they are everywhere), water on the road and unexpected hazards (e.g. slow-moving farm traffic).
+Tip: This section is relatively flat and it’s worth keeping an eye out for things like sheep (they are everywhere), water on the road and unexpected hazards (e.g. slow-moving farm traffic).
 If you’re riding in a group, make sure you’re riding at a speed that’s comfortable for everyone.
+You don’t have to be going fast on this Scottish motorcycle route to enjoy it.

 Stage 6 (35 mins)